Symptoms of citrus canker

 • During dry weather in the winter, the disease’s spores are less active.
 Keep the trees healthy by providing moderate fertilizer and irrigation during this time.
 Prune affected parts of the tree and spray with copper oxychloride at a 2% concentration.
 Use insecticides separately from the copper oxychloride spray.

-• After 2-3 months of fruiting, spray the Bordeaux mixture at a ratio of 5:5:50.
+• After 2-3 months of fruiting, spray the Bordeaux mixture at 5:5:50.
 A little more lime in Bordomixture is better.

-2 thoughts on “How Do You Treat Citrus Canker?
+One thought on “How Do You Treat Citrus Canker?
+Expert Tips for Disease Control

 Leave a Reply